vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/authentication/Request-VCFToken.md

 ## Synopsis

-Request an authentication token from SDDC Manager.
+Requests an authentication token from SDDC Manager.

 ## Syntax